-To create an autofill system, a cryogenic liquid source must be attached to the target or level controlled dewar via a solenoid-controlled valve.
+To create an autofill system, a cryogenic liquid source must be attached to the target or level controlled dewar via a solenoid-controlled valve, or customized valving system for LHe application.
 The valve should be controlled by the Model 1700 Instrument.